Changissnz/nu_merchant_principal/README.md

 of group proceedings in group-directed deception, and the actual.
-The claim that one deceived another due to the fact that expectations were not met, with empirical facts that cannot additonally make the leap that deliberate actions were taken to blockade that expectation from being met, is surely to be challenged in any setting of communicative argument based solely on facts.
+The claim that one deceived another due to the fact that expectations were not met, with empirical facts that cannot additonally make the leap to factualize the claim of deliberate actions taken to blockade that expectation from being met, is surely to be challenged in any setting of communicative argument based solely on facts.
 However, these kinds of settings, funnily enough, are very rare in some social arrangements due to necessary expenses in fact-gathering only for stalemate to result from those facts, dreadful to certain interests.
 This statement is, of course, relativistic due to the descriptor of "very rare in some social arrangements", but the degrees of its manipulation and dishonesty are not objective, rather meant to express a kind of truism about self-interest.

+The premise, the non-null difference being a pivotal step in one group member's belief of their being deceived by a co-member of the group, takes place by a few general pathways.
+1. A member was not informed of their executive and deceptive assignments.
+2. A member does not act properly on their executive and deceptive assignments.
+   a.
+Does not fulfill tasks required for the assignment.
+   b.
+Fulfills the wrong tasks, the errors which then contribute to the probability of the group's failure in executive and deceptive functionalities.
+3. A member is misinformed on the executive and deceptive assignments belonging to them or another co-member.

+In every one of these pathways, there is the apriori expectation, before the expectation of satisfying results, of a "social contract", per se, consisting of one principle agreed upon by all members of the group.
+The principle is perfect information, meaning accurate information of logistical relevance known to each member of the group, that is the foremost driver in all group members, each member not necessarily possessing identical information to another.
+This principle, once in the stages of deliberation for implementation, becomes practically complex quickly and according to the scale of group-directed deception design that emerges from the group's necessity to defend, the design also having to possess adaptive mechanisms precise to the specific vulnerability exploit the adversary intends to attempt.